yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions/rand.md

+---
+layout: page
+title: In cell A1, enter the formula =RAND().
+This will generate a random number between 0 and 1.
+description: Exercise: Random Numbers In cell A1, enter the formula =RAND().
+This will generate a random number between 0 and 1.
+Drag the fill handle (the small sq...
+keywords: random, cell, generate, enter, formula
+---
 **Exercise:** Random Numbers

 In cell A1, enter the formula =RAND().
 This will generate a random number between 0 and 1.